Logo

-Isiah Lord Thomas III, known as "Zeke", is an American former professional basketball player and coach who is an analyst for NBA TV.
+Isiah Lord Thomas III, known as "Zeke", is an American former professional basketball player who is head coach of the Saginaw Soul of the Basketball Super League, and an analyst for NBA TV and Fox Sports.

 2.